ArbitrumFoundation/docs/docs/partials/_constitution-content-partial.md

 </ol>
 <p>This AIP process as specified will typically require 37 days from the beginning of the temperature check in Phase 1 until an AIP is finally executed in Phase 7 for a Constitutional AIP, or 27 days for a Non-Constitutional AIP.
 An AIP may optionally specify further delay before its implementation.</p>
 <h3 id="section-3-the-security-council">Section 3: The Security Council</h3>
-<p>The Security Council is a committee of <strong>12 members who are signers of a multi-sig wallet</strong>, which has powers to perform certain Emergency Actions and Non-Emergency Actions, as delegated to it by the ArbitrumDAO and Arbitrum Foundation, and is responsible for upholding this ArbitrumDAO Constitution.
+<p>The Security Council is a committee of <strong>12 members who are signers of a multi-sig wallet</strong>, which has powers to perform certain Emergency Actions and Non-Emergency Actions, as delegated to it by the ArbitrumDAO and The Arbitrum Foundation, and is responsible for upholding this ArbitrumDAO Constitution.
 Through the submission, approval and implementation of a Constitutional AIP, the ArbitrumDAO is able to modify the Security Council&#39;s powers or to eliminate the Security Council entirely.</p>
 <p>Equivalent &quot;copies&quot; of the Security Council multi-sig contracts exist, one on Ethereum and another on each ArbitrumDAO-governed chain.</p>
 <p><strong>Emergency Actions</strong>:</p>
 <p>The Security Council has the power to execute any software upgrade or perform other required actions with no delay in order to respond to a security emergency, should one arise (such actions, &quot;<strong>Emergency Actions</strong>&quot;).
 Performing any Emergency Action requires a <strong>9-of-12 approval</strong> from the Security Council.
 The Security Council must not use its power to perform Emergency Actions except in a true security emergency, such as a critical vulnerability that could significantly compromise the integrity, confidentiality, or availability of a chain governed by the ArbitrumDAO.</p>